MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-with-docker.md

 ####haproxy.ctmpl
 Below is only a part of the Haproxy configuration file, the part that is modified by Consul-template.
 At line 7 the loop starts for every node that delivers the service web and it will create a line for every available server.
-Usually the word 'check' is placed at the end of every sever-line to make Haproxy check for the availability of the server, however this is not necessary in this setup.
+Usually the word 'check' is placed at the end of every server-line to make Haproxy check for the availability of the server, however this is not necessary in this setup.
 {% highlight nginx linenos %}
 {% raw %}